Local beer: marketing myth or future necessity?

 Gregory White

-Thanks to Carol-Ann Cailly, founder of the Hoppy Hours blog, president of the Beer Drinkers association and Arthur Farina brewer at Le Soupir for the inspiration.
+Thanks to Carol-Ann Cailly, founder of the Hoppy Hours blog, president of the Beer Drinkers association, and Arthur Farina, brewer at Le Soupir, for the inspiration.

 Sources:

-The Pod'capsulator (2022, March 11).
+The Pod'capsuleur (2022, March 11).
 Conference: Does craft beer have a terroir?

 Wikipedia contributors.
 (2022, June 24).
 Dekkera bruxellensis.